codership/galera/Docs_tommi/python3/source/upgrading.rst

 ====================================
 .. _`Upgrading Galera Cluster for MySQL`:

-This chapter describes three different ways to upgrade *Galera Cluster for MySQL*.
+This chapter describes three different ways to upgrade *Galera Cluster*.

 ---------------
 Rolling Upgrade
 ---------------
 .. _`Rolling Upgrade`:

-You can carry out a rolling upgrade on a Galera cluster by applying the following steps on each cluster node:
+You can carry out a rolling upgrade on a
+*Galera Cluster* by applying
+the following steps on each cluster node:

 .. note:: Transfer all clients connections from the node